Who We Are

 She has also taught The Children’s Food Trust as part of the Tesco Farm to Fork Programme.
 She is a member of the Guild of Food Writers and leads the Guild’s Write It! competition for young food writers.

-Kate has extended her technical knowledge, qualifications and understanding of the power of food education in young children's lives both through developing practical food teaching with Purple Kitchen since 2003 and further study with an OU certificate in Human Nutrition (2007) and her MSc in Food Policy from City University, London (2010).
-Kate is a Fellow of the Royal Society for the Promotion of Health and has recently been teaching cooking and nutrition to boys in year groups 2-8.
+Kate has extended her technical knowledge, qualifications and understanding of the power of food education in young children's lives both through developing practical food teaching with Purple Kitchen since 2003 and further study with an MSc in Food Policy from City University, London (2010).
+Kate is a trustee of the sensory food education charity Flavour School.

 Sally Brown and Kate Morris